 B.A., Bard College

-Lily Gurton-Wachter received her bachelor's in literature from Bard College and her doctorate in comparative literature from the University of California, Berkeley.
-Her dissertation was awarded the American Comparative Literature Association's Charles Bernheimer Prize for the best dissertation in the field of comparative literature for 2011.
-Her teaching and research focus on British Romanticism, with a particular emphasis on poetics, the history of feeling, and the shifting relation between literature and politics, history, and ethics.
-In addition to teaching a variety of Romantic-era authors and texts—including courses on Austen, Blake, Keats, Mary and Percy Shelley, Wordsworth and Coleridge, Romanticism and Feeling, The Literature of Resistance and Social Justice, and The Pleasures of Not Thinking: Romanticism and the Irrational—she teaches classes on Violence, Trauma, Memory: Literature and War, The Lives of Animals: Literature and the Nonhuman, Environmental Poetry and Ecological Thought, Monstrous Mothers, and Hybrid Genres: Experiments in Literary Form.
+Lily Gurton-Wachter received her bachelor’s in literature from Bard College and her doctorate in comparative literature from the University of California, Berkeley.
+Her dissertation was awarded the American Comparative Literature Association’s Charles Bernheimer Prize for the best dissertation in the field of comparative literature for 2011.
+Her teaching and research focus on Romanticism, comparative poetics, the history of feeling and the shifting relation between literature and politics, history and ethics.
+In addition to teaching a variety of Romantic-era authors and texts—including courses on Austen, Blake, Frankenstein: The Making of a Monster, Romanticism and Feeling, The Literature of Resistance and Social Justice, and The Pleasures of Not Thinking: Romanticism and the Irrational—she teaches Violence, Trauma, Memory: Literature and War, The Lives of Animals: Literature and the Nonhuman, Environmental Poetry and Ecological Thought, Monstrous Mothers, and Hybrid Genres: Experiments in Literary Form.
 Before joining the Smith English department, she taught at Bard College, the Prison University Project at San Quentin Prison, the University of California, Berkeley, and the University of Missouri.

-Gurton-Wachter's book Watchwords: Romanticism and the Poetics of Attention was published in 2016 by Stanford University Press.
-Watchwords argues that the concept of “attention” became particularly unhinged at the turn of the 19th century in Britain, oscillating wildly between disciplines—from theology to pedagogy, from philosophy to science, and, most forcefully, from poetics to the rhetoric and practices of war.
-Through close readings of poetry by Blake, Coleridge, Cowper, Keats, Charlotte Smith and Wordsworth, Watchwords uncovers a strain of poetics especially concerned with the militarization of attention, a poetics that defines itself and its reader's attention as a resistance to, and reconfiguration of, wartime vigilance.
+Gurton-Wachter’s first book, Watchwords: Romanticism and the Poetics of Attention, argues that the concept of attention became particularly unhinged at the turn of the 19th century in Britain, oscillating between disciplines—from theology to pedagogy, from philosophy to science, and, most forcefully, from poetics to the rhetoric and practices of war.
+Through close readings of poetry by Blake, Coleridge, Cowper, Keats, Charlotte Smith and Wordsworth, Watchwords uncovers a strain of poetics especially concerned with the militarization of attention, a poetics that defines itself and its reader’s attention as a resistance to, and reconfiguration of, wartime vigilance.
 This new framework for interpreting Romanticism reveals what turns out to be an ongoing tradition of war literature that, rather than giving testimony or representing warfare, uses rhythm and verse to experiment with how and what we attend to during war.